srihari-m-s/assignment/README.md

 # assignment
 Payment Page created using React.
 I have used vite to run the react app locally.
-Works fine locally, but icannot get it to run on GitHub Pages.
+Works fine locally, and is now deployed on GitHub Pages.